-Pet peeves of mine are nowhere to put my bags when I walk into my house, and having shoes scattered all over the place.
+Pet peeves of mine are nowhere to put my bags when I walk into my house and having shoes scattered all over the place.
 Problem solved!
 The house had a bunch of busted wooden shutters out back.
-I took one, brought it to the wood shop and got them to chop it down.
+I took one, brought it to the woodshop and got them to chop it down.
 Then I painted it white and had the local welder make me coat hooks (because I could not find any in any store in town!)

-As for shoe storage I found these bricks out back, painted two wood crates white.
+As for shoe storage, I found these bricks out back, painted two wood crates white.
 I got this piece of scrap wood from the shop (free!), which they stained for me.

 This oversized couch definitely helped fill the large living room.
 I also picked up these two mini chairs for the girls, which they use for when doing homework, and snack time.
 On the right is our real Christmas tree.
 Then there’s a wreath I made from corn husks which I glued to a cardboard circle I made out of a cereal box.
 I painted the tips gold and added the burgundy ribbon to make it festive.
 And then there are more wooden crates!
 It’s a running theme throughout the house.
-These a merely decorative and hold and array of cacti.
+These a merely decorative and hold an array of cacti.

 A Little Christmas Cheer

-To add a little Christmas decor to the house we strung up these white Christmas lights, and our stockings that we bought at Kmart last year in St Thomas.
+To add a little Christmas decor to the house we strung up these white Christmas lights and the stockings that we bought at Kmart last year in St Thomas.
 I made the two stars out of sticks that I tied with sewing thread (and glue gunned one).
 I then painted them gold with the leftover paint from my corn husk wreath.
 Using the final pieces of broken up wood crates, I made this mason jar hanging decoration.
 (I used two wood pieces, one mason jar screwed to the wood with a hose clamp, and twine for the look.)
 We currently have potpourri in the mason jar, which is a beautiful dark red.